Coco Loko: History

 Similar products had previously been successful in Europe for several years, but Coco Loko is the first snortable chocolate to be sold in the United States.
 Anderson has said he decided to sell the product after other similar products had been sold in Europe for several years, without any major health effects being reported in the media.
 He has acknowledged that he did not consult with any medical experts when making the product.

 Marketing

 Legal Lean's website advertises Coco Loko by saying that it will give users "motivation that is great for partygoers to dance the night away without a crash".

 Ingredients

 Although Legal Lean does not disclose the ingredients to Coco Loko other than cocoa powder, it has been reported that its other ingredients include those commonly found in energy drinks.
-Anderson has said that the other ingredients in the product include gingko biloba, taurine, and guarana.
+Anderson has said that the other ingredients in the product include ginkgo biloba, taurine, and guarana.